WORK WITH A TEAM WHO HAS TRAINED ON AND LIVED THE REALITY OF RESTORATIVE JUSTICE AND RESTORATIVE PRACTICES EVERY DAY SINCE 2009.

 WHAT WE KNOW FOR SURE

 The majority of staff/student, team, employee/employer, family, etc. RJ conversations occur because of disagreements, assumptions, and misunderstandings.

 In this setting and format, people are generally very honest, and in most circumstances both parties leave feeling heard.

 All parties solve their issues in ways that allow both to feel like they had a say in the solution.
 This process is a very welcome addition to discipline.
 For example, in education we think of “consequences” as discipline.
 Imagine if the “consequence” results in all parties taking responsibility for their role in the conflict and coming to a mutual solution.

 Our experts provide an immersive, hands-on experience to introduce restorative practices in public schools and businesses throughout the US.
 The RJ Solution is inexpensive and easy to implement.
 The results are profound.

 MEET THE TEAM BEHIND THE RJ SOLUTION

-Jen Kirksey’s prior experience as a police officer and Jen Gallegos’ Special Education Coordinator endorsement and experience with SED populations provides a unique and invaluable training dynamic.
+Jen Kirksey’s prior experience as a school principal and therapist, and Jen Gallegos’ Special Education Coordinator endorsement and experience with SED populations provides a unique and invaluable training dynamic.